2025 flu vaccine

 To find out more, please contact the Immunisation service on 1300 882 924 (Option 2) and bookings are essential.
 Please view a child's guide to nitrous oxide video.

-For more information on Meningococcal vaccines, the different products and their schedules, please visit the Melbourne Vaccine Education Centre website.
+For further information, please contact our centre or visit the Melbourne Vaccine Education Centre website.

 Travel

-A dedicated BCG vaccine clinic is held on Tuesday mornings for infants aged less than 12 months.
-For any other travel advice, or for BCG vaccine for infants aged greater than 12 months, click the BCG clinics for children.
+A dedicated BCG vaccine clinic is held on Tuesday mornings for infants aged less than 12 months please visit BCG clinics for children for further information

 Adverse events following immunisation